Award winning Canadian certified translation service with experience and a reputation you can trust!

 Saskatoon is a city located in the province of Saskatchewan, Canada, on the South Saskatchewan River.
-Saskatoon has a metropolitan population of 233,000.
+Saskatoon has a metropolitan population of over 240,000.
 According to Canada Census 2006 the Mean household income for Saskatoon was $ 41,991.00.

 The City of Saskatoon has had an ongoing problem with its crime rate.
 The 2006 census crime data, released on July 2007, has Saskatoon as the leading city in Canada in violent crime, with 1,606 violent crimes per 100,000 residents annually.
 Maclean’s Magazine, published March 12, 2008, rated Saskatoon as the second most dangerous city in the country, next to Regina, and stated that Regina, Saskatoon and Winnipeg would be among the ten most dangerous American cities in violent crime and robberies.

 According to an April 28, 2008 release by Statistics Canada, actual economic growth in Saskatchewan for 2007 was disappointing and much less than expected, with real GDP growth at 2.8%, the lowest of the western Canadian provinces, after losing 0.4% of GDP in 2006

 Saskatoon’s climate is a dry- prairie/savanna biome type and therefore experiences warm summers and very cold winters.
 Extreme temperatures range from -50°C in winter to 41°C (-58°F to 104°F) in summer.